projectchrono/chrono/doxygen/documentation/module_vsg/module_vsg_installation.md

 Fortunately the makers of OpenSceneGraph (OSG) decided to develop their VulkanSceneGraph (VSG) to ease the development of 3D graphics software based on Vulkan.
 It is still under development but constantly growing.

 Chrono::VSG is meant as a successor for Chrono::IRRLICHT and Chrono::OPENGL.
-It is aktually in an embrionic state.
+It is actually in an embrionic state.

 ## Features